Grob Strato 2C: Design and development

 Construction of the airframe moulds started mid-November 1992, with airframe construction beginning in April the following year, starting with the tailplane.
-The airframe was completed in 1994 and engine installation commenced.
+The airframe was completed in 1994, and engine installation commenced.

 Operational history

 The prototype first flew on 31 March 1995.
-Costs overran, however, and the prototype, which was intended as a Proof of Concept aircraft with off the shelf equipment and a heavier wing structure than planned for the production aircraft, was late and did not deliver the expected performance.
-Despite setting a world altitude record for a crewed piston-engined aircraft of 18,552 m (60,897 ft) on 4 August 1995, on its 29th and what turned out to be final flight, the programme was cancelled by the DLR in 1996.
+Costs overran, however, and the prototype, which was intended as a proof-of-concept aircraft with off-the-shelf equipment and a heavier wing structure than planned for the production aircraft, was late and did not deliver the expected performance.

+On 4 August 1995, during its 29th and ultimately final flight, the aircraft set a world altitude record for a crewed piston-engined aircraft of 18,552 m (60,867 ft).
+The DLR cancelled the programme in 1996.